DuNGEOnmassster/HCI_Course_Design_playground/README.md

 In this repo, students in a group are bound to cooperate as a team

-There eight groups in general:
+## Suggestion

+There eight groups are recommended to create fork and pull requests to complete their own design, and then merge into this repo.

+By the way, any contribution in Reference will be highly remarked.

 ## Collaborators